pojntfx/networked-linux-memsync/docs/notes.md

 ## Summary

 - Looking back at all synchronization options and comparing ease of implementation, CPU load and network traffic between them
-- Summary of the different approaches, and how the new solutions might make it possible to use memory as the universal access format
+- Summary of the different approaches, and how the new solutions presented might make it finally possible to use memory as the universal access format

 ## Conclusion

-- Answer to the research question (Could memory be the universal way to access and migrate state?)
+- Answer to the research question (Could memory be the universal way to access and migrate state? - Yes!)
-- What would be possible if memory became the universal way to access state?
+- What would be possible if memory became the universal way to access state (short recap of the ideas for use cases)
-- Further research recommendations (e.g. `ublk`)
+- Further research recommendations (e.g. using `ublk` instead of NBD)

 ## References